The Center for Magnetic Resonance Research

 - View a Sample Consent Form...

 View a sample consent form.
-You can fill out the actual form when you come in for your research study.
+You will fill out the actual form when you come in for your research study.